lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 ![Right shifts](./assets/12.png)

-The C standards do not precisely de?ne which type of right shift should be used with signed numbers—either arithmetic or logical shifts may be used.
+The C standards do not precisely define which type of right shift should be used with signed numbers—either arithmetic or logical shifts may be used.
 This unfortunately means that any code assuming one form or the other will potentially encounter portability problems.
 In practice, however, almost all compiler/machine combinations use arithmetic right shifts for signed data, and many programmers assume this to be the case.

 <!-- TOC --><a name="22-integer-representations"></a>
 ## 2.2 Integer Representations